Circuit Zandvoort: Lap records

 The official lap record for the current circuit layout is 1:11.097, set by Lewis Hamilton driving for Mercedes in the 2021 Dutch Grand Prix.
-The all-time fastest official track record set during a race weekend for the current Grand Prix Circuit layout is 1:08.885, set by Max Verstappen during qualifying for the aforementioned Grand Prix.
-The official race lap records at the Circuit Zandvoort are listed as:
+The all-time fastest official track record set during a race weekend for the current Grand Prix Circuit layout is 1:08.662, set by Oscar Piastri driving for McLaren during qualifying in the 2025 Dutch Grand Prix.
+As of August 2025, the fastest official race lap records at the Circuit Zandvoort are listed as:

 Fatal accidents

 In the history of the circuit, several fatal accidents have occurred.

 Cycling and running competitions

 Motor racer Willy Koppen was the first woman to participate in motor trials in the early fifties on the circuit.
 In August 1959 the UCI Road World Championships men's race was held at Zandvoort.
 André Darrigade of France won the 180 mi race, Tom Simpson (Britain) was 4th.

 In 1994 a large interregional amateur race cycling race was organised by HSV De Kampioen in Haarlem.

 Since 2008, the course has been used as the venue for the Runner's World Zandvoort Circuit Run, a 5-kilometre road running competition.
 The 2010 edition of the race attracted Lornah Kiplagat, a multiple world champion, who won the ladies 5 km race.

 The Cycling Zandvoort 24h race was first held on 25–26 May 2013.
 It is open for public for soloists and teams up to 8 riders.
 A 6-hours was added to the event in 2016.
 On 13./14.
 June 2015 (12:00) the Cycling Zandvoort – 24 hour race over 4307-m-laps took place.